BigBirdReturns/agent-runtime/README.md

 - Keep tool APIs and execution invisible to the user by default.

 Key properties
-- Deterministic planning when using the rules planner.
+- Deterministic planning with a rules planner (auditable).
+- Plan is serialized into trace for replay/audit when debug is enabled.
+- Parallel tool calls collect trace deterministically (no shared mutable trace races).
-- Strict tool contracts and bounded execution (timeouts, retries).
+- Strict tool input validation (Pydantic) and bounded execution (timeouts, retries, call budget).
-- Optional debug mode returns a minimal trace for internal testing only.
+- Optional debug mode returns a minimal trace for internal inspection only.
+- Tool schemas are exposed for integration/audit via /v1/tools/schemas.

 Run
   pip install -e .